 If you do not have any of the above, then Google is unlikely to list you on the first page of the search results, which is vital to attracting new customers online to your Eastbourne business.
 Remember: 95% of users have never clicked to view the second page of Google!

 How Can We Help Your Efforts in Eastbourne with our result-driven SEO Services?

-We start off with getting to know a little bit more your business, product/services and customers so that we can identify what your SEO in Eastbourne campaign should focus on.
+We start off with getting to know a little bit more your business, products, services and customers so that we can identify what your SEO in Eastbourne campaign should focus on.

 We then tailor our seo services to your business to maximise the results of getting to top of Google’s local business listings.
 This involves:

 - Creating and optimising your Google My Business page: the first task we do when helping companies with their SEO in Eastbourne efforts is to ensure their Google My Business profile is created or up-to-date.